 Hotel & Lodging Management - BS

-Students in the program learn current global operations initiatives and strategic management business practices.
+Students in the program learn current global operations initiatives and strategic management business practices to help prepare them for a data driven, innovative and personalized-service-oriented world.
 Students then apply their knowledge during their required internship experience to gain important practical knowledge.

 Upon completion of the program, graduates are expected to: